eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/InstallCycloneDDS-CXX/packaging-windows.md

 $ cmake --build . --target install
 ```

-After the build, required files be copied to:
+After the build, the required files are copied to:

 - `<idlpp-cxx-install-location>/lib`
 - `<idlpp-cxx-install-location>/share`